Jagasits

-Jagasits (Jagasich, Jagasics) was a Hungarian noble family from Zala County, with parts of it in Vas and Esztergom Counties as well.
-The letters patent of nobility was issued to János Jagasich and his children (Ferenc, Ádám, László, György, Katalin, Mária-Éva, Julianna) on 28 July 1715 from King Charles III (ruled 1711–1740) and publicly announced in Sopron on 1 October 1715.
+The Jagasits family (Jagasich, Jagasics) was a Hungarian noble family from Zala County, with parts of it in Vas and Esztergom Counties as well.
+The patent of nobility was issued to János Jagasich and his children (Ferenc, Ádám, László, György, Katalin, Mária-Éva, Julianna) on 28 July 1715 from King Charles III (ruled 1711–1740) and publicly announced in Sopron on 1 October 1715.

 Coat of arms

 The family's coat of arms is a standing deer on a shield in a blue background with a green field.
 On the helmet over the shield there's a crane with one of its legs pulled up and holding a stone.
 The side is silver-red on the right side, gold-blue on the left side.